This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Certain names which are not too general, for example “Attempt Bhd.” or “Beautiful Sdn.
 Bhd.”;

 • The usage of individual names shall be from the names of the directors to be named in the Memorandum or Articles of Association.
-However, individual names can be considered if such names are from the names of immediate family members of the director or promoter, for example, the names of children, father, wife, grandfather or grandmother.
+However, individual names may be considered if they are those of immediate family members of the director or promoter, for example, the names of children, father, wife, grandfather, or grandmother.
 Proof of family relationship must be given.
 If the name of the company is from the individual name of a group of companies in existence, consent letter must be obtained from the group of companies which have such individual names;

 • State the meaning of the created words;

-• Company name is not an acronym that can be used to mislead as the name of a multi-national company such as PNB, ICI, IBM;
+• The company name is not an acronym that can be used to mislead, as the name of a multi-national company such as PNB, ICI, IBM;

 (Please refer Guide to Select Your Malaysia Company Names in Malaysia for further information)

-• Proposed company’s name is similar to those existing one and may cause confusion to the public (unless a consent letter are granted).
+• The proposed company’s name is similar to existing names and may cause confusion among the public (unless a consent letter is granted).

-• Proposed company’s name is similar with the former name of existing company and may create undesirable confusion to the Public members.
+• The proposed company’s name is similar to the former name of the existing company and may create undesirable confusion to the Public members.

-• Proposed company’s name is prohibited by the Companies Act 1965 or any other relevant Acts.
+• The proposed company’s name is prohibited by the Companies Act 1965 or any other relevant Acts.

-• Proposed company’s name is undesired for use as company name, for example, Ekor Ayam Sdn Bhd.
+• The proposed company’s name is undesirable for use as a company name, for example, Ekor Ayam Sdn Bhd.

 SSM may randomly carry out a due diligence exercise, which may delay the name approval process.
-In addition, the business activity could be subject to control and regulation by other government authorities and hence need approval beforehand.
+In addition, the business activity may be subject to control and regulation by other government authorities and therefore requires prior approval.

-Therefore, it is recommended that you reserve your name early, should you have a deadline date to incorporate your company.
+Therefore, it is recommended that you reserve your name early if you have a deadline for incorporating, should you have a deadline date to incorporate your company.
 Please email to info@3ecpa.com.my now.

 The Company can change back to its old name after 12 months but a company cannot use the old name of another to incorporate a new company.

-The applicant owned a business and wish to use the name to incorporate a company, the approval of name under Companies Act is not automatic.
-The applicant is still subject to provisions of the Companies Act.
+The applicant owned a business and wished to use the name to incorporate a company; the approval of the name under the Companies Act is not automatic.
+The applicant is still subject to the provisions of the Companies Act.

-If only one promoter that is need to be changed, there is no need to submit a new Form 13A.
+If only one promoter needs to be changed, there is no need to submit a new Form 13A.
 The applicant can proceed with the incorporation of a company.

 If all the names of the promoter are to be changed, the applicant needs to submit a new Form 13A together with new fees, and state the reason for this re-application.

-SSM may raise query on the submitted Form 13A due to the consent letter is not complete and/or did not comply with the regulations.
+SSM may raise a query on the submitted Form 13A because the consent letter is not complete and/or does not comply with the regulations.

 Yes, an approved name can be transferred to another party by re-filling Form 13A together with the fees and the consent letter from the previous applicant.